-If you're like me, winter tends to be a time of busy baking.
+If you're like me, winter tends to be a busy baking time.
 With Thanksgiving and Christmas holidays, plus the natural desire to warm the oven and pull out comforting food, it's a time when your sourdough starter is likely working overtime.
-Ironically, the cold temperatures slow fermentation activity, either making our starter sluggish or resulting in bread that tends to be underproofed.
-This article will look at techniques in dealing with the cold and, generally, how to bake sourdough bread in winter.
+Ironically, the cold temperatures slow fermentation activity, making our starter sluggish or resulting in bread that tends to be underproofed.
+This article will examine techniques for dealing with the cold and how to bake sourdough bread in winter.

 I often talk about how important temperature is in bread making, and there's just no getting around it.
 For a great loaf of bread, it helps to keep the dough warm to encourage vigorous bacterial and yeast activity.
 Keeping the microbes in our starter, levain, and final dough working as optimal as possible ensures our final loaf of bread is proofed adequately with a pleasing texture and the best flavor.

 The tips and information in this post are almost, but not entirely, the opposite advice I give in my post on baking sourdough bread in the summer when temperatures are warm.
-You're likely faced with an opposite set of problems: an overly active and acidic sourdough starter, runaway doughs, and eventually, overproofing.
-Each season requires a slight shift in mindset and a different set of steps to ensure our baking is optimal.
-So let's take a look.
+You're likely faced with an opposite set of problems: an overly active and acidic sourdough starter, runaway doughs, and, eventually, overproofing.
+Each season requires a slight shift in mindset and different steps to ensure our baking is optimal.

 The following are the first things I do when baking sourdough bread during the winter: